 - greens such as romaine lettuce and spinach

 - peppermint leaves

-The healthiest fats for people with osteoarthritis (or other inflammatory disorders) are omega-3 fatty acids.
-While some foods increase levels of inflammation in the body, omega-3's actually work to decrease inflammation by suppressing the production of cytokines and enzymes that breakdown cartilage.
+The healthiest fats for people with OA, or other inflammatory disorders, are omega-3 fatty acids.
+While some foods increase levels of inflammation in the body, omega-3s actually work to decrease inflammation by suppressing the production of cytokines and enzymes that break down cartilage.

 Foods with the highest amount of omega-3 fatty acids are: